 Diagnosis: You should always be aware of search engine changes and updates, as well as technical SEO issues.
 This will help you take better care of your site and keep your hard-earned ranking up.
 Fix things such as 404 errors and long page load times.

 15. Server overload

-Your web server can easily overload if it’s structured in such a way where it cannot keep up with the demand of too many people visiting the site at a single go.
+A web server can easily overload if it’s structured in such a way where it cannot keep up with the demand of too many users visiting the site at a single instance.

-Diagnosis: It’s crucial to optimise your site and be ready to deal with high traffic.
+Diagnosis: It’s crucial to optimise your site and be ready to deal with high volumes of traffic.

 16. Poor quality content

 As obvious as it may sound, having poor quality content that is full of mistakes in grammar & spelling will have your site degraded.

 Diagnosis: Always make sure that you offer great content that is relevant and reliable for the user.

 Fresh content is a must if you want to keep your rankings high.
 If your last blog was over a year ago, Google will be whipping out its wrath on your site very soon.

 Diagnosis: Make sure that you constantly update your site with fresh, original and great content.